 Regulation 20(2)(d) POCA ss337, 338 Terrorism Act ss21A, 21B 3.1 All firms (other than sole traders) carrying out relevant business under the ML Regulations, whether or not the firm is regulated by the FSA, must appoint a nominated officer, who is responsible for receiving disclosures under Part 7 of POCA and Part 3 of the Terrorism Act, deciding whether these should be reported to SOCA, and, if appropriate, making such external reports.
-SYSC 3.2.6 R 3.2 As noted in paragraph 1.35, general insurance firms and mortgage intermediaries are not covered by the ML Regulations, s 330 of POCA, s 21A of the Terrorism Act, or the provisions of SYSC relating specifically to money laundering.
+SYSC 6.1.1 R 3.2 As noted in paragraph 1.35, general insurance firms and mortgage intermediaries are not covered by the ML Regulations, s 330 of POCA, s 21A of the Terrorism Act, or the provisions of SYSC relating specifically to money laundering.
 They are, however, regulated by the FSA and may be subject to the certain disclosure obligations in POCA and the Terrorism Act.
 They therefore are under no obligation to appoint a nominated officer or an MLRO, or to allocate to a director or senior manager the responsibility for the establishment and maintenance of effective anti-money laundering systems and controls.
 They are, however, subject to the general requirements of SYSC, and so have an obligation to have appropriate risk management systems and controls in place, including controls to counter the risk that the firm might be used to further financial crime.
 They are also subject to ss 337 and 338 of POCA and s 19 of the Terrorism Act

 POCA s 332 Terrorism Act s 19 3.3 For administrative convenience, and to assist their staff fulfil their obligations under POCA or the Terrorism Act, firms who have no legal obligation to do so, may nevertheless choose to appoint a nominated officer.
 Where they do so, he will be subject to the reporting obligations in s 332 of POCA and s 19 of the Terrorism Act.
-Regulatory obl igations SYSC 3.2.6I R 3.4 In the case of FSA-regulated firms, other than sole traders with no employees and those firms covered by paragraph 3.2, there is a requirement to appoint an MLRO.
+Regulatory obligations SYSC 6.3.9 R 3.4 In the case of FSA-regulated firms, other than sole traders with no employees and those firms covered by paragraph 3.2, there is a requirement to appoint an MLRO.
 The responsibilities of the MLRO under SYSC are different from those of the nominated officer under the ML Regulations, POCA or the Terrorism Act, but in many FSA-regulated firms it is likely that the MLRO and the nominated officer will be one and the same person.
-SYSC 3.2.6I(1) R 3.5 The MLRO is responsible for oversight of the firm's compliance with the FSA's Rules on systems and controls against money laundering.
-3.6 An MLRO should be able to monitor the day-to-day operation of the firm's
+SYSC 6.3.9(1) 3.5 The MLRO is responsible for oversight of the firm's compliance with the

-3.6 An MLRO should be able to monitor the day-to-day operation of the firm's AML/CTF policies, and respond promptly to any reasonable request for information made by the FSA or law enforcement.
+- SYSC 6.3.9(1)3.5The MLRO is responsible for oversight of the firm's compliance with the FSA's Rules on systems and controls against money laundering. - 3.6 An MLRO should be able to monitor the day-to-day operation of the firm's AML/CTF policies, and respond promptly to any reasonable request for information made by the FSA or law enforcement.